 Elena's Geiger readings aren't coming from the wells.
 They're coming from underneath.
 The wells cracked the slabs.
 The cracks let it up.

 Destiny leans against him.
-The first physical contact in months.
-Apologies don't fix what's broken, but the night allows truth.
+It's the first physical contact in years.
+Apologies don't fix what's broken, but the night allows one truthful sentence: "I'm sorry."

 She reaches for her keys.
 Stops.
 Pockets them.